 After Ball's departure, Solomon Smith took over the school.
 The twenty-three-year-old Smith had also arrived in the Northwest with the Wyeth expedition, and, like Ball, had originally come from New Hampshire.
 At Fort Vancouver, Smith met Celiast, a Clatsop woman who was married to the fort's baker, Basil Poirier, and the mother of three children.
 Smith and Celiast formed a romantic attachment and, citing a previous marriage of Poirier's, her marriage was annulled.
 Now free to marry Smith, Celiast adopted the name "Helen" and the couple moved to French Prairie in 1834.
 Together, they continued to teach school, and are known as the first schoolteachers in what would become the state of Oregon.

 With the fort's second schoolteacher gone, in 1834 McLoughlin employed Cyrus Shepherd to continue the post's school.
 Shepherd had arrived earlier that year with the missionaries Jason and Daniel Lee.
-Shepherd's tenure at the fort was short-lived; in 1835 he became the first teacher of the Lees' Indian Mission School.
+Shepherd's tenure at the fort was short-lived; in 1835 he became the first teacher at the Lees' Indian Mission School.

 The next teacher at Fort Vancouver was one of its clerks, George B. Roberts, who had come to Fort Vancouver from England in 1831.
 McLoughlin also enlisted newly arrived American missionaries to act as tutors at the fort, including Eliza Spalding and Narcissa Whitman, who he asked to provide music lessons for his children.
 However, in 1836, the Hudson's Bay Company assigned Reverend Herbert Beaver to act as the Church of England chaplain at the fort.